dromero-dotcom/dromero-dotcom.github.io/proj4_BookshopFcst.md

 <img src="images/proj4/STL_Decomposition.png?raw=true"/>

 * ACF, PACF and Stationarity: checked time-series stationarity assumptions.
-* Auto-ARIMA: used the Pmdarima lybrary in Python to obtain the “best-fit” model (SARIMA); generated forecasts and compared vs. actuals.
+* Auto-ARIMA: used the Pmdarima library in Python to obtain the “best-fit” model (SARIMA); generated forecasts and compared vs. actuals.

 <img src="images/proj4/SARIMA_Alchem.png?raw=true"/>

 * XGBoost: created a XGBRegressor model, then generated forecasts and compared vs. actuals.
 * LSTM: defined and trained a "baseline" stacked multi-step model, then used “KerasTuner” for hyperparameter tuning.
 Generated forecasts and compared vs. actuals.
-* Hybrid: used the SARIMA model for volume predictions and combined with LSTM to model the residuals, then combined both to get a hybrid model and make predictions. predictions of residuals, then compared total forecasts vs. actuals.
+* Hybrid: used SARIMA to predict trend and seasonality; LSTM to model and predict residuals.
+The hybrid predictions were then compared to actuals.
 * Monthly Modelling: explored the option of aggregating weekly figures into monthly, then developed XGBoost and SARIMA models to compare vs actuals and vs. the weekly models.